ipspace/blog/content/posts/2021/11/bgp-multipath-netsim-tools.md

 ## The Smoke Test

-Deploying a virtual lab is a one-liner with *netsim-tools* release 0.9.3 or later.
-All it takes is **netlab up baseline.yml** (that's how I named my topology file) and you get a configured lab a minute or two later[^NX].
+Deploying a virtual lab is a one-liner: all it takes is **netlab up baseline.yml** (that's how I named my topology file) and you get a configured lab a minute or two later[^NX].

 [^NX]: Or a lunch break later if you decide to test a large topology built with Nexus 9000v.